React Native - Present new Paywall Builder paywalls

 To use developer-defined timers in your mobile app, use the timerId, in this example, CUSTOM_TIMER_NY, the Timer ID of the developer-defined timer you set in the Adapty dashboard.
 It ensures your app dynamically updates the timer with the correct value—like 13d 09h 03m 34s (calculated as the timer's end time, such as New Year's Day, minus the current time).

-let customTimers = { 'CUSTOM_TIMER_NY': new Date(2025, 0, 1) }
+const customTimers = { 'CUSTOM_TIMER_NY': new Date(2025, 0, 1) };

-view = await createPaywallView(paywall, { customTimers })
+const view = await createPaywallView(paywall, { customTimers });

 In this example, CUSTOM_TIMER_NY is the Timer ID of the developer-defined timer you set in the Adapty dashboard.
 The timerResolver ensures your app dynamically updates the timer with the correct value—like 13d 09h 03m 34s (calculated as the timer's end time, such as New Year's Day, minus the current time).